Mastering Computer Science

 Computer Science Experiments C

-Computer Science Experiments C is one of the required experimental courses offered in the second semester of the third year of the Department of Computer Science.
-Students design logic circuits on an FPGA board, which allows them to freely program electronic circuits, and eventually design, implement, and operate their own CPU, the core of a computer, by drawing on all of the computer theories and techniques they have learned so far.
-The objective of this course is to master the principles of computer hardware operation by designing, implementing, and operating a CPU, the core of a computer.
-The course also aims to help students acquire general experimental skills in preparation for graduation research, and to foster problem-solving and communication skills through teamwork in design and development.
-The experiments involve a large amount of work, and it is difficult to complete them smoothly even if they are designed according to the textbooks, but most of the teams have completed CPUs that meet the requirements every year.
-In the process, the students gain experience in facing the question, “Why does a computer work as programmed?”
-We hope that this will help them solidify their foundations as IT professionals.
+Computer Science Experiments C is a required experimental course in the second semester of third year at the Department of Computer Science.
+Students start by designing logic circuits on FPGA boards, which can be used to program electronic circuits, and eventually move on to the design, implementation and operation of their own CPU, the core of a computer, by drawing on all of the computer theories and techniques they have learned.
+This represents a key objective of this course: mastering the principles of computer hardware operation.
+The course also equips students with general experimentation skills in preparation for their graduation research project, as well as problem-solving and communication skills acquired through teamwork in design and development exercises.
+The experiments involve a large amount of work and occasional setbacks, where the expected outcomes are not achieved despite carefully following the textbook.
+Nevertheless, in most years the student teams are able to produce completed CPUs that meet the requirements, in the process gaining experience in the fundamental question of why computers function as programmed, and preparing for careers as IT professionals.

 All Informatics students are required to take courses in Information Morals, Fundamentals of Informatics, and Information Processing.
-They also receive practical English instruction from native speakers and develop skills for writing academic papers.
+They also receive practical English instruction from native speakers and develop skills for writing reports and academic papers in Japanese.

 Introduction to Data Processing

-This course aims to introduce freshmen to basic data processing and to learn statistical methods such as charting, graphing, and testing.
-Through lectures and exercises, students will develop rudimentary skills and thinking.
-The focus is on developing skills to understand, organize, and present statistical data in a clear and appealing format.
+This course introduces freshmen to the concept of data and basic data processing, and teaches statistical methods such as generating charts and graphs and verifying data.
+Through a combination of lectures and exercises, students develop fundamental skills and knowledge in mathematical data science with a focus on understanding, organizing, and presenting statistical data in a clear and intuitive format.

-Information security is essential for a safe and secure use of computers and networks.
-In this course, students learn about information security techniques, such as cryptography and user authentication, and legal issues, such as privacy protection and intellectual property rights.
-This course provides all informatics students with the basic understanding of technologies related to information security and deepens their consideration of the issues involved in applying these technologies.
+Information security is essential to the safe and secure use of computers and networks.
+In this course, students learn about information security techniques such as cryptography and user authentication, and study legal issues such as privacy protections and intellectual property rights.
+This course is typical of our commitment to integrating humanities and engineering at the Faculty of Informatics, where all students have the opportunity to acquire a basic understanding of information security technologies and explore issues related to the application of these technologies in wider society.

 Introduction VideoLearn more about the faculty members’ research and their laboratories